 Benteen’s troops came to Reno’s aid and the combined battalions joined forces on what is now known as Reno Hill.
 They remained there despite Custer’s order: “Benteen.
 Come on, Big Village, Be quick, Bring packs.
 P.S.
 Bring packs.”

 The exact events of Custer’s Last Stand are unclear.
 What is known is that neither Benteen or Reno helped Custer despite admitting later they’d heard heavy gunfire coming from Custer’s position.
-Custer and his men were left to face scores of war-hungry Indians alone.
+Custer and his men were left to face scores of Native American warriors alone.
 Some historians believe many of Custer’s men panicked, dismounted from their horses and were shot dead as they fled.

 Most of Custer’s men were armed with Springfield single-shot carbine rifles and Colt .45 revolvers; they were easily outgunned.
 Custer’s line and command structure quickly collapsed, and soon it was every man for himself.